jotak/discomon/README.md

 This repository contains an _OpenShift_ template to deploy _Prometheus_, _Grafana_ and _discomon_ (`prometheus-grafana-discovery.yml`).
 There's another template (`wfapp/wfapp.yml`) to demo a _WildFly_ application deployed and automatically discovered in Prometheus and Grafana.
 This sample app is really just an empty wildfly with prometheus' JMX Exporter configured.
 No more.

-To make _Prometheus_ discover applications, their pods must be annotated `prometheus.io/scrape: 'true'`.
-Cf annotation in `wfapp/wfapp.yml`.
-The annotation can also be added afterwards by editing YAML.
+To prevent _Prometheus_ from discovering an application, its pod must be annotated `prometheus.io/scrape: 'false'` ([like this](https://github.com/jotak/discomon/blob/6c098e27c4cae41021b2551251a6e8e659134f1a/prometheus-grafana-discovery.yml#L163-L164)).

 ## Demo (OpenShift)